dphurley/prototypes_lesson/PROTOTYPES_LESSON.md

 var paintCart = [];
 ```

-### Build PaintColor as a prototype with only name, type, and gallons
+### Build PaintColor as a prototype with name, type, and gallons
 ```javascript
 function PaintColor(name, type, gallons) {
 	this.name = name;